wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-network-create-udr-classic-ps.md

 <properties
-   pageTitle="Control routing and use virtual appliances using PowerShell in the classic deployment model | Windows Azure" description="Learn how to control routing in VNets using PowerShell in the classic deployment model" services="virtual-network" documentationCenter="na"
+   pageTitle="Control routing and use virtual appliances using PowerShell in the classic deployment model | Azure" description="Learn how to control routing in VNets using PowerShell in the classic deployment model" services="virtual-network" documentationCenter="na"